Super-resolution microscopy: Software for localization microscopy

 Localization microscopy depends heavily on software that can precisely fit the point spread function (PSF) to millions of images of active fluorophores within a few minutes.
 Since the classical analysis methods and software suites used in the natural sciences are too slow to computationally solve these problems, often taking hours of computation for processing data measured in minutes, specialised software programs have been developed.
 Many of these localization software packages are open-source; they are listed at SMLM Software Benchmark.
 Once molecule positions have been determined, the locations need to be displayed and several algorithms for display have been developed.

+Random Illumination Microscopy (RIM)

+Random Illumination Microscopy (RIM) is a super-resolution imaging technique that employs random or pseudo-random wide-field illuminations generated by a laser.
+This method enables the reconstruction of a high-resolution image from multiple low-resolution frames captured under varying, unknown illumination patterns, achieving resolutions down to 90 nanometers.
+RIM is particularly advantageous for imaging thick, living samples due to its minimal phototoxicity and robust z-sectioning capabilities.
+Additionally, its resistance to optical aberrations makes it a highly effective tool for biological research.

 Super-resolution optical fluctuation imaging (SOFI)

 It is possible to circumvent the need for PSF fitting inherent in single molecule localization microscopy (SMLM) by directly computing the temporal autocorrelation of pixels.
 This technique is called super-resolution optical fluctuation imaging (SOFI) and has been shown to be more precise than SMLM when the density of concurrently active fluorophores is very high.